lucasnell/digestion_evolution/doc/tidy_csvs.md

 -   [Saving these data frames](#saving-these-data-frames)
 -   [Session info](#session-info)

-This reads the cleaned CSV files with data for individual animals and simplifies them into CSV files with means by species and/or intestinal segment.
+This converts the cleaned Excel-file-derived data frames (with data for individual animals) into CSV files with means and standard errors by species and/or intestinal segment.
 It needs to be run only once, and not at all if you have the csv files already.

+Sourcing the file `doc/xl_to_csvs.R` creates three data frames: `morph_df`, `clear_df`, and `absorp_df`.
+Each is associated with one or more data set(s) output from this file.

 Summary of output
 =================

-I created two data sets from morphometric data in `output/clean_morph.csv`:
+I created two data sets from morphometric data in `morph_df`:

 1. Measurements separated by species (found in `output/tidy_spp.csv`)
 2. Measurements separated by species and intestinal segment (`output/tidy_pos.csv`)

-I also created one data set each from `output/clean_clearance.csv` and `output/clean_absorption.csv`.
+I also created one data set each from `clear_df` and `absorp_df`.
 These csvs are found in `output/tidy_clear.csv` and `output/tidy_absorp.csv`, respectively.

 Each data set is associated with a set of analyses and only needs certain measurements, so only those are included.